 Glass Door Nature Scenes

-The Museum showcases dozens of Idaho’s unique and spectacular wildlife and wilderness scenery in sandblasted glass scenes framed within the knotty alder doors.
+The Museum showcases dozens of Idaho’s wildlife and wilderness scenery in sandblasted glass scenes framed within the knotty alder doors and grand twelve foot high glass entry.
 The artist, Samuel Pinkerton created each piece in his full production glass studio.
 His ideas are his own designs and he combines a variety of techniques into his work which is only available in private collections.